-The symptoms of secondary breast cancer and side effects of treatment will depend on where the cancer is and what treatments a woman is having.
+The symptoms of metastatic breast cancer and side effects of treatment will depend on where the cancer is and what treatments a woman is having.
 Symptoms might change with time.
-Not all symptoms are due to secondary breast cancer.
+Not all symptoms are due to metastatic breast cancer.
 Some may be the result of treatment and others may be caused by other illnesses or medical conditions.
-It’s important for women with secondary breast cancer to report any new symptoms or if a symptom gets worse.
+It’s important for women with metastatic breast cancer to report any new symptoms or if a symptom gets worse.

 Find out more about: